ATR Pips Indicator: Convert ATR to Pip Values for Forex Stop Losses

 With Support/Resistance: When price approaches a key level and ATR Pips is low, the market might be coiling for a breakout.
 High ATR Pips near support/resistance suggests the level might not hold.

-For swing traders, the Average True Range Percentage indicator offers another perspective on volatility analysis, while the best swing trading indicators guide shows how to combine multiple tools effectively.
+I haven't tested ATR Pips with crypto pairs yet, but based on how it handles exotics, I'd expect you'd need longer ATR periods there too.
+For swing traders, the Average True Range Percentage indicator offers another perspective on volatility analysis.
+You can also check the best swing trading indicators guide to see how multiple tools stack up together.